-During our ongoing pandemia, which I experienced fully from my home, staying in, but in close weekly communication with friends and colleagues from around the world, I noticed how different countries took a different approach on this, with their respective successes and failures.
+During our ongoing pandemia, which I experienced fully from my home, staying in, but in close weekly communication with friends and colleagues from around the world, I noticed how different countries took on a different approach, with their respective successes and failures.

 I was disappointed to see that the medical researches of the world did not come together to co-create one solution for humanity.
 As a result, the present or pending varied solutions are offered under different legal medical patents and price tags.
 The issue appears to be common; the solution once more is approached individually.

 This story of humanity has been told so many times over; the name is now changed to “pandemic” but the story has always been about existence and co-existence.